MadalenaAndrade/MadalenaAndrade/README.md

   A project where I practiced writing SQL queries by creating a database in SQL Server, including tables, relationships, and sample data.
 Additionally, it contains separate queries for procedures and other database functions.
 - [Python DB Management CLI](https://github.com/MadalenaAndrade/LibraryCLI-Python)

   A command-line interface (CLI) project where I use Python to manage a database.
 This tool lets users add, retrieve, and delete data from a SQL Server database.
-It was built to help me strengthen my Python skills, as well as to learn new tools and concepts and how to interact with databases.
+It was built to help me strengthen my Python skills, as well as to learn new tools, concepts and how to interact with databases.
 - [FibonacciCalculator and TextProcessor](https://github.com/MadalenaAndrade/FibonacciTextCLI-API) (🔧 Under Construction)

   A simple C# application that includes a Fibonacci number calculator and a basic text processor.
 I created this as a way to learn more about C# and ASP.NET Core while experimenting with both console and web API development.